giuliorm/hh-big-data/README.md

 # hh-big-data
 A research on the vacancies and resumes data from Head Hunter.
 A relation of skill set and salary is estimated, for that some intermediate steps are performed.
+Used technologies & libs: Scala, Spark, Hadoop, MongoDB, Apache Lucene.

 # Prerequisites